asmafirdous/CAPSTONE-PROJECT/README.md

 2-Data Augmentation- I did Data Augmentation to increase the size of my test and train data so my model can predict more accurately

-3-Model Training: I have used layer model like - ResNet-* and trained my model.
+3-Model Training: I have used CNN with layer model like - ResNet-50.

+4. Final Prediction and Accuracy evaluation.